 A goal of the Management Plan is to maintain a 32 cfs four-day moving average streamflow target from May 1 through September 30 at Station 10 on the Little Wood River near Richfield.
 This flow target is intended to support delivery of senior surface water rights and both stream and aquifer health.
-The target allows for consumptive use of groundwater within the forecasted water supply tiers shown in Table 1, provided that the 32 cfs four-day moving average streamflow target is met.
-The target may be achieved by implementing the actions described in items 1.A and 1.B above and item 2 below.
-If the stream flow target is not met, additional consumptive use reductions beyond those identified in Item 2 or other mitigation actions will be required.
-Management and mitigation actions to support the stream flow target may include:
+The target allows for consumptive use of ground water within the forecasted water supply tiers shown in Table 1, provided that the 32 cfs four-day moving average streamflow target is met.
+The target may be achieved by implementing the actions described in sections V.1.A and V.1.B above and section V.2 below.
+If the stream flow target is not met, additional consumptive use reductions beyond those identified in section V.2 or other management actions will be required.
+Management actions to support the stream flow target may include:

-- Fallowing to reduce groundwater consumptive use based on April 1 Hailey KAF - Partial season self-curtailment of groundwater consumptive use based on April 1 and/or June 1 Hailey KAF

-- Partial season self-curtailment based on inadequate stream flows - Partial or full-season water right transfers to supplement inadequate stream flows - Partial or full-season non-diversion of in-priority surface water rights to supplement inadequate stream flows
+- Fallowing to reduce ground water consumptive use based on the April 1 flow volume forecast at the Big Wood River gage station near Hailey ("Hailey") from April through September. - Partial season self-curtailment of ground water consumptive use based on the April 1 and/or June 1 Hailey flow volume forecast. - Partial season self-curtailment based on inadequate stream flows. - Partial or full-season water right transfers to supplement inadequate stream flows. - Partial or full-season non-diversion of in-priority surface water rights to supplement inadequate stream flows.

-The four-day moving average flow at Station 10 may drop below the 32 cfs target in extremely dry years due to lack of natural water supply and other compounding factors outside the control of the groundwater users.
+The four-day moving average flow at Station 10 may drop below the 32 cfs target in extremely dry years due to lack of natural water supply and other compounding factors outside the control of the ground water users.
 During these dry conditions, maintaining adequate stream flows are critical to prevent damage to the stream and injury to senior water rights.
-In such years, the mitigation actions described in this Term Sheet can be applied to achieve the 32 cfs target flow at Station 10.
-If application of the mitigation actions does not sustain the target flow, all users agree to cooperate to minimize lasting environmental damage by keeping as much water in the stream as possible.
+In such years, the management actions described in this Management Plan can be applied to achieve the 32 cfs target flow at Station 10.
+If application of the management actions does not sustain the target flow, all users agree to cooperate to minimize lasting environmental damage by keeping as much water in the stream as possible.

-Occurrences of flows less than 32 cfs at Station 10 after applying the management and mitigation actions described in this Term Sheet will trigger review of the analytic tools that predict allowable consumptive use of groundwater, with potential for modification of the tools and decision thresholds within the Management Plan to ensure more reliable flows in following years.
+Occurrences of flows less than 32 cfs at Station 10 after applying the management actions described in this Management Plan will trigger review of the analytic tools that predict allowable consumptive use of ground water, with potential for modification of the tools and decision thresholds within the Management Plan to ensure more reliable flows in following years.